-Touring Universal Studios & Riding the Movies
+Touring Universal & Riding the Movies

 Explore Despicable Me Minion Mayhem with Gru, his daughters and the mischievous Minions on a 3-D motion control ride that will leave you spinning.
-Dodge super villans and join the dance party at the end for an adorable, interactive adventure.
+Dodge super villains, and join the dance party at the end for an adorable, interactive adventure.

 Shrek 4-D features amazing “OgreVision” animation and sensory immersion in a comic saga.
-Then you have The Simpsons Ride in the expanded and hysterical Springfield, where Lard Donuts provides snacks.
+Then you have The Simpsons Ride in the expanded and hysterical Springfield, where Lard Donuts provide snacks.
 Join that wacky family on a wild and hilarious movie adventure.

 You could then ramp it down a bit with Universal’s Animal Actors, where very real furry creatures show how it’s done in the movies on four legs.
-Here’s your chance to sit down and relax while your youngest ones go crazy.
+This is your chance to sit down and relax while your youngest go crazy.
 Some of the critters have had real starring roles in films such as “Evan Almighty”, “Night at the Museum,” “Ace Ventura Pet Detective” and “Dr. Doolittle” and could teach your budding thespians a thing or two.

-Harry Potter is Here
+Harry Potter is in L.A. too

-Having been to the Wizarding World of Harry Potter in Orlando a few times, all we can say is “Wow!”
-Now, visitors to the Universal can explore the mysteries of the interactive Hogwarts castle, ride a roller coaster Flight of the Hippogriff, window shop in Hogsmeade and sample butterbeer.
+Now, visitors to the West Coast Universal can explore the mysteries of the interactive Hogwarts castle, ride a roller coaster Flight of the Hippogriff, window shop in Hogsmeade and sample butterbeer.

-Trip Planning Tips for Universal Studios
+Trip Planning Tips for Universal Studios Hollywood

 You can begin your day with either the Studio Tour or the theme park, but I think it’s best to start with the Studio Tour while you’re fresh, then move on to the theme park and its power-packed rides and shows.

-If your time is limited, consider paying for the real celebrity treatment — a VIP Tour or First In Line Pass.
-The VIP Tours (from $329 per person) give you all the star privileges, including a private lounge, first in line access, reserved seats for shows, and your own guide for a group of up to 18.
-The Front of Line Pass costs around $179-254 per person depending on the season and includes park admission, plus front of the line entry to all rides and shows, and special behind-the-scenes access at WaterWorld, T2: 3D, and Universal’s Animal Actors.
+If your time is limited, consider paying for the real celebrity treatment — a VIP Tour or First in Line Pass.
+The VIP Tours (from $399 per person) give you all the star privileges, including a private lounge, first in line access, reserved seats for shows, and your own guide for a group of up to 18.
+The Front of Line Pass costs around $189-254 per person depending on the season and includes park admission, plus front of the line entry to all rides and shows, and special behind-the-scenes access at WaterWorld, T2: 3D, and Universal’s Animal Actors.

 At the end of the day head further up the hill on foot (10-minutes) or grab a shuttle bus (5 minutes) to Universal Studios Citywalk, a stylish promenade featuring entertainment-themed restaurants, clubs, specialty shops and movie theaters.
 There’s a Gospel Brunch at B.B.
-King’s, concerts at the Gibson Ampitheater, and good food all around.
+King’s, concerts at the Gibson Amphitheater and good food all around.